Asus Prime GeForce RTX 5060 OC Edition

 Main Differences

-• GPU turbo speed is 2565 MHz on Asus Prime GeForce RTX 5060 OC Edition and 2512 MHz on Gigabyte GeForce RTX 5060 OC Low Profile.
+• GPU turbo clock speed is 2565 MHz on Asus Prime GeForce RTX 5060 OC Edition and 2512 MHz on Gigabyte GeForce RTX 5060 OC Low Profile.

 • Pixel rate is 123.1 GPixel/s on Asus Prime GeForce RTX 5060 OC Edition and 120.6 GPixel/s on Gigabyte GeForce RTX 5060 OC Low Profile.